MahlerD1/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-Repo for use while taking Dara Science courses on Coursera
+Repo for use while taking Data Science courses on Coursera